seph14/Cinder/android/README.md

 * loadResource opens files embedded from the project "assets" folder
 * FreeImage image source, tested to work with PNG/JPEG/BMP files so far
 * stb_image image source, a smaller image backend compatible with PNG/JPEG/GIF
-* OpenGL ES2 supported at compile time with a restricted subset of gl methods
+* OpenGL ES2 supported at compile time with a subset of the gl namespace
+* OpenGL ES2 context class, supporting most gl namespace methods
 * TextureFont implementation using Freetype